ramkirant/generative-ai/README.md

 ### What are the different types of AI Systems

-- Conventional AI Systems
+- Conventional AI Systems (Discriminative)

   Conventional AI Systems trains by learning from a set of input data and performs predictions.

-- Generative AI Systems
+- Generative AI Systems (Generative)

   Generative AI Systems needs tremendous amounts of input data.
 Based upon the training data, using the neural networks behind the scenes, Generative AI systems would be able to generate new content.